m8pple/hpce-2013-cw4/readme.md

 I used "const" on the world_state parameter to indicate that it is never modified inside the kernel.
-However, the converted `buffer` parameter cannot by const, as the kernel must write to the array to produce output.
+However, the converted `buffer` parameter cannot be const, as the kernel must write to the array to produce output.
 This process helps show which arrays must be copied both to and from the GPU, and which only need to be copied one way.